Bathurst baronets

 The Bathurst Baronetcy, of Lechlade in the County of Gloucester and of Farrington in the County of Oxford, was a title in the Baronetage of England.
-It was created on 15 December 1643 for Edward Bathurst.
+It was created on 15 December 1643 for Edward Bathurst, the second son of Robert Bathurst (1563-1623) and his second wife Elizabeth (b. about 1613), daughter and heir of Ralph Waller and widow of Sir John Laurence, kt., of St. Ives (Hunts).
 He was a descendant of Thomas Bathurst (15th century), whose brother Edward Bathurst was the ancestor of the Earls Bathurst.
-The title became either extinct or dormant on the death of the seventh Baronet in circa 1780.